pjft/daphne-emu/README.md

     mkdir -p ~/.daphne
     cp -a pics sound ~/.daphne/

+### Missing libraries?

+Cutting and pasting the following in a Debian GNU/Linux system (or derivative), will install all prerequisite libraries.

+    sudo apt install libsdl-dev libglew-dev libvorbis-dev

 ##Running Daphne

 Daphne is highly dependent on a front-end for ease of use.